Battle of Megiddo (609 BC): Jewish

-Also mentioning the Battle is the Kinnah for the 9th of Av, "And Jeremiah lamented over Josiah" (Kinnah 11) which seems to give a vague picture of the battle.
+Also mentioning the Battle is the Kinnah for the 9th of Av, "And Jeremiah lamented over Josiah" (Kinnah 11), which seems to give a vague picture of the battle.
 The Judeans held the high ground, atop the hill, where they attempted to shower the advancing Egyptians with arrows.
-The Judean "professional" infantry of the time seems to have been some sort of force of hand-to-hand combatants who also were equipped with bows.
+The Judean "professional" infantry of the time seems to have been some sort of force of hand-to-hand combatants who were also equipped with bows.
 Egyptian chariots charging seems to have driven them back, whereupon the now-damaged Judean infantry was attacked by the Egyptian infantry.
 Desperately trying to maintain his men's morale, Josiah ordered his charioteer to position his chariot right behind his center.
 Although the Kerathites advised the King to retreat, Josiah adamantly refused.
-Seeing the Judean Royal standard, the Egyptian Archers focused on Josiah as a target, and though he was struck 300 times, only one arrow seems to have found its mark, possibly striking him under the left arm.
-Josiah is withdrawn from the battle, gravely wounded, and, seeing their King retreat, the Judean Army loses hope as well, and a rout follows.
+Seeing the Judean royal standard, the Egyptian archers focused on Josiah as a target, and though he was struck 300 times, only one arrow seems to have found its mark, possibly striking him under the left arm.
+Josiah is withdrawn from the battle, gravely wounded, and, seeing their king retreat, the Judean army loses hope as well, and a rout follows.